Sommer Ray Smells Her Hair & Rocks A Striped Bathing Suit

 “Consider it sold out @sommerray,” said a third Instagram user, who was apparently talking about the striped swimsuit.

-To keep updated about Sommer Ray and all her enterprises, follow the star on Instagram.
+To keep updated on Sommer Ray and all her enterprises, follow the star on Instagram.